alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 >
 > Don't worry about it, they know better than you.

-Personally, I feel the ideal is a mixture of gender-neutral and gendered bathrooms.
+If your venue is large enough, the ideal is a mixture of gender-neutral and gendered bathrooms.
-I know enough women who are concerned about the loss of women-only bathrooms that I think it's valuable to offer alongside gender-neutral bathrooms, if possible -- but that depends on the size of your venue.

 (I've done a bunch of thinking around gender-neutral and accessible bathrooms for a work project recently; I may write another post about it later.)

 ### Provide baskets of free toiletries

+Finding basic toiletries in a strange city or country can be difficult.
+Providing them directly in your bathrooms relieves a bit of that stress.

 I first heard of this idea [from Write The Docs][wtd_bathroom], who were inspired by DjangoCon Europe.
 Here's an excerpt from [DjangoCon's sponsor brochure][sponsor]: